 Additional changes to the statue now allow for the unlimited expungements of not guilty or dismissed charges as long as the individual does not have a prior felony conviction.

-If you have been charged with a crime and you were found not guilty, or your charge was dismissed, or if you have been convicted of a non-violent felony or misdemeanor and you would like to see if you are eligible for an expungement, call Bill Finn today for a free consultation.
+If you have been charged with a crime and you were found not guilty, or your charge was dismissed, or if you have been convicted of a non-violent felony or misdemeanor and you would like to see if you are eligible for an expungement, contact our attorneys today at (919) 887-8040 for a free consultation.